 Provide all food for cooking classes.
-The honest truth, is that this was a LOT of work for me, especially from a financial standpoint.
-However, I reminded myself the importance of what I was doing to keep my child safe.
-Some parents are room moms, some write checks for supplies, others donate their time in the classroom.
+The truth is that this was a LOT of work for me, especially from a financial standpoint.
+However, I reminded myself of the importance of what I was doing to keep my child safe.
+Some parents are room moms; some write checks for supplies, others donate their time in the classroom.
 For me, I provided the food for cooking lessons.

 Food allergy and public school: